 Curtin University is a VCU International Partnership University, which allows students to study in Perth, Australia for a semester or a year.
 Located in the capital of the state of Western Australia, Perth's sunny, warm climate and relaxed, friendly atmosphere make it an ideal location to study abroad.
 Perth consistently ranks amongst the world's most liveable cities and boasts more sunshine hours than any other Australian capital!
+Beyond Perth, there are world-renowned wineries, restaurants, and the real Aussie outback to explore.
 Curtin's green and beautifully landscaped subtropical campus is filled with a diverse student body including a large international student population.

 Currently, students can choose from the following courses: humanities, science and engineering, health sciences and Curtin Business School.
 Students pay tuition to VCU, and pay their room and board directly to Curtin.